CameronCT/nextjs-node-auth-system/README.md

 ```

 ## Deployment
 There is a lot of online guides that can help in this area.
 However below is some information on what we have pre-configured for you and the next steps.
-That being said, **if you are not experienced** in deployment or CI/CD then this may not be as easy to understand.
+That being said, **if you are not experienced in deployment or CI/CD** then this may not be as easy to understand.

+### Environmental Variables
+PM2 and GitHub Actions is already pre-configured to work with **GitHub Secrets** so if you so desire you can use that.
+Otherwise you can create a script that will pre-generate a `./server/.env` file as well.

 ### CI/CD
 This is the only part **we can't** do for you, you will need to create a self-hosted runner and follow the steps provided by GitHub.